YImashiro/fit2gpx/README.md

 # fit2gpx
 convert .fit to .gpx by batch

 Install GPSbabel in advance
+download all activities from strava

-1.put fit2gpx.bat to export_****/activities
+1.put fit2gpx.bat to export_****/activities directory
-2.extract .gz by 7zip or something
+2.extract .gz to export_****/activivies directory
 3.execute fit2gpx.bat